lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Clear initialization and cleanup mechanisms are essential for reliable tests
 - Following the architecture defined in systemPatterns.md leads to cleaner code organization
 - Connectors provide a clean way to handle specific data sources while maintaining separation of concerns
-- E2E tests using shared resources (like databases) need careful isolation management (e.g., `xdist_group`, explicit setup/teardown fixtures)
+- E2E tests using shared resources (like databases) need careful isolation management (`xdist_group`, explicit setup/teardown fixtures, comprehensive dependency overrides).
 - Relying on resources created/cleaned up by other tests is brittle; each test/test class should manage its own dependencies
 - Correctly configuring async test clients (`httpx.AsyncClient` with `ASGITransport`) is crucial for FastAPI testing
-- When testing API endpoints, database connections must be consistent between the test setup and the endpoint execution
+- When testing API endpoints, database connections must be consistent between the test setup and the endpoint execution.
 - Proper handling of list parameters in API endpoints requires careful type checking and conversion
 - Combining Qdrant (vector search) and Neo4j (graph relationships) can provide more contextually relevant search results
 - Cypher query syntax requires careful handling of WITH clauses and relationship traversal paths
-- Multi-strategy retrieval approaches (combining explicit relationships, topic-based connections, and vector search) provide robust results even with incomplete knowledge graphs
+- Multi-strategy retrieval approaches (combining explicit relationships, topic-based connections, and vector search) provide robust results.
+- Semantic search requires careful thresholding (`score_threshold`) to filter irrelevant results, and relying solely on client parameters may not be sufficient.
+- Debugging E2E tests often requires examining logs across multiple layers (test fixtures, API routers, services, DALs).
+- Verifying API contracts (status codes, request models) against implementation is crucial during testing.
+- Asynchronous operations can introduce timing issues in tests, requiring delays or better synchronization.

 ## Next Steps
 - Investigate and fix the `AssertionError` in `test_document_ingestion_end_to_end`